rishabhsaha/aks-secure-baseline/08-cluster-networking.md

 1. Update the regional hub deployment to account for the runtime requirements of the virtual network.

    This is an evolution of same hub template you used before, but now updated with Azure Firewall rules specific to this AKS Cluster infrastructure.
+To see what's changed, [run a diff between the two](https://codepen.io/ckittel/pen/XWNRbOq) versions.
+[TODO: Provide functioning link!]

    ```bash
    RESOURCEID_SUBNET_AIB=$(az deployment group show -g rg-enterprise-networking-spokes -n spoke-BU0001A0005-00 --query properties.outputs.imageBuilderSubnetResourceId.value -o tsv)